A Political Ecology of Secondary Forest Degradation

 Read More

-Land scarcity among Indigenous Territories of the Peruvian Amazon: causes and ramifications
+Land scarcity among Indigenous Territories of the Peruvian Amazon: drivers and ramifications

 Despite their central role in maintaining Amazonian ecosystems, Indigenous communities increasingly face resource sustainability challenges, including resource shortages and environmental degradation.
 This research project examines the pressing issue of land scarcity within Indigenous territories of the Peruvian Amazon, investigating its underlying causes beyond simple population growth and analyzing its far-reaching implications for communities and forest conservation.